Keyboard shortcuts

 Configuration

-When profiles is empty (the default), profile selection is not advertised.
-A profile field in newOrder is accepted but ignored — the server issues under its default policy.
+See Certificate Profiles for the full configuration reference including Dogtag and IPA providers.
+When no providers are configured, the profile field in newOrder is accepted but ignored — the server issues under its default policy.

-draft-ietf-cose-dilithium-11 defines how ML-DSA (Module-Lattice-Based Digital Signature Algorithm, formerly CRYSTALS-Dilithium, standardized in FIPS 204) keys and signatures are represented in JOSE (JSON Object Signing and Encryption).
-This draft has been submitted for RFC publication and its wire format is frozen.
+RFC 9964 defines how ML-DSA (Module-Lattice-Based Digital Signature Algorithm, formerly CRYSTALS-Dilithium, standardized in FIPS 204) keys and signatures are represented in JOSE (JSON Object Signing and Encryption) and COSE (CBOR Object Signing and Encryption).
 Akāmu implements it for ACME account key authentication, meaning ACME clients can register an ML-DSA key pair and sign every subsequent ACME request with it.

 JWK key type: AKP